 On the other hand, setting prices higher to meet revenue expectations can often be counter-productive because fewer customers can afford to purchase the products.

-Same-Store Sales Calculator — Excel Template
+Same Store Sales Calculator — Excel Model Template

 We’ll now move to a modeling exercise, which you can access by filling out the form below.

-Chipotle Same-Store Sales Growth Analysis Example
+Chipotle Same Store Sales Calculation Example

 In Q-1 2022, Chipotle’s “Food and Beverage” division generated approximately $2 billion in revenue.